VPN service

 • in general only BFH IPv6 subnets and IPv4 subnets go through VPN, everything else goes through the local internet uplink.

-• exceptions are maintained for e.g. book publishers that have allowed BFH subnets for their services, these are also going through VPN.
+• exceptions are maintained (TODO bad9) for e.g. book publishers that have allowed BFH subnets for their services, these are also going through VPN.

 • users can send all traffic through the tunnel if they choose to.